Microsoft Tunnel for Microsoft Intune

 - Deploy VPN profiles to devices to direct them to use the tunnel.

-- Deploy the Microsoft Tunnel apps to your devices.
+- Deploy the Microsoft Tunnel client apps to your devices.

-Through the Microsoft Tunnel app, iOS/iPadOS and Android Enterprise devices:
+Through a Microsoft Tunnel client app, iOS/iPadOS and Android Enterprise devices:

 - Use Azure Active Directory (Azure AD) to authenticate to the tunnel.